shravanideodare20/HR-Analytics-Dashboard-Tableau/README.md

 HR_Data.csv – Sample HR dataset

-screenshots/ – Folder with dashboard previews
+screenshots/ – with dashboard previews

-videos/ – Folder with demo recordings
+videos/ – with demo recordings

 **How to Use**: